 In addition to testing conventional SIP services, support for testing Skype for Business Online service is also available.

-A new SIP Server test can be created by visiting the Settings > Tests section of the web portal, expanding the Add New Test dialog and selecting Voice layer and SIP Server test type.
+A new SIP Server test can be created by visiting the Cloud & Enterprise Agents > Test Settings section of the web portal, expanding the Add New Test dialog and selecting Voice layer and SIP Server test type.
 The following test creation dialog should appear:

 Available basic configuration settings: